Why use oil in my diesel generators engine?

 Mineral oils are made from crude oil which naturally occurs in the earths crust.
 It is refined and processed to produce different products.
 Waxes and other impurities are removed in an oil refinery.
 Mineral oils are usually at the thicker grades of engine oils.

 Fully synthetic oil is just that - it is fully synthesized and designed to meet the exacting demands of modern engines.
 This process makes them more expensive to buy, because they cost more to produce.
 So why pay this premium?
 Because each is tailor-made to provide the best performance, excellent engine protection and great fuel economy.
 They are also more stable at high temperatures and fluid at very low temperatures.
 Synthetic oils are around twice the price of standard mineral oil.

 As the name implies, this is a mixture of both mineral and synthetic oil.
 This mixture produces a mid range product, cheaper than synthetic, but better performance than mineral oil.

 What about the viscosity number?
 What does it mean?

 The number you see on engine oil is important - it is called the viscosity and refers to how well a liquid resists flowing.
 You can imagine water flowing easily down an inclined pipe whereas something like whipped cream wouldn't flow quickly at all.

-The second number shows how the oil performs when its hot - 212 degrees F, (100 degrees C).
+The second number shows how the oil performs when it is hot at 212 degrees F, (100 degrees C).
 The lower the number the more the oil will thin out at high temperatures, so 10W-30 will thin out quicker than 10W-40 if its hot.